Completion theorem for equivariant $K$-theory: Abstract

 \section{Abstract}

-In this paper, we study the algebraic analogue of the topological Atiyah-Segal completion theorem for the equivariant $K$-theory.
-We show that this completion theorem for the equivariant algebraic $K$-theory holds for the action of connected groups on smooth projective schemes.
-In the opposite direction, we show that the completion theorem is false in general for non-projective smooth schemes.
+In this paper, we study the Atiyah-Segal completion problem for the equivariant algebraic $K$-theory.
+We show that this completion problem has a positive solution for the action of connected groups on smooth projective schemes.
+In contrast, we show that this problem has a negative solution for non-projective smooth schemes, even if the action has only finite stabilizers.